Today at Kauai Aadheenam

 Story

 To be sure, modern life has its challenges, and they are far from trivial.
 But it’s easy to forget that life on earth has much improved in the last few millennia.
-So much so that the modern human (not all, but most) lives better than the kings and queens of yore.
+So much so that many modern human live better than the kings and queens of yore.

 Take Louis the XIV for example, France’s King who lived 1638-1715.
 When Gurudeva and his Innersearchers visited his royal residence, the Palace of Versailles, we were first struck by the opulence and stunning architecture.
 But as his life was described, we learned he lifed without many of today’s amenities.
 The King used an outhouse, and bathed from a bowl that held about two gallons of water.
 His life was harsh in many ways, compared to ours today.